sam-falvo/STPL/README.md

 STPL
 ====

 STPL stands for Sam's Toy Programming Language.
+It's pronounced the same as "staple."

-This is an attempt to write a compiler for some kind of language using a completely hand-rolled LR parser.
+Originally, this was an attempt to write a compiler for some kind of language using a completely hand-rolled LR parser.
 Although not Kestrel-related, I used the S16X4's instruction set as a starting point for the compiler's output.
 The output produced is hypothetical, though -- it will not run on real hardware without an additional assembly step with some predefined macros.

+Today, this repo is more or less used as a dumping ground for language/compiler ideas until such time as I develop something a bit more serious and realistic.
+Since the latest Kestrel design idea targets the RISC-V instruction set architecture, over time, I'll slowly be migrating STPL to that environment.

+What follows is of historical interest only.
+STPL v2.0, if I ever get there, will almost certainly be *very* different than what's documented here.

 Rationale
 ---------